nhost/nhost-netlify-starter-nextjs-reactquery/README.md

 https://user-images.githubusercontent.com/20285232/181749889-24593a54-2847-466c-8f73-6b3f754ad303.mp4

+# Nhost Netlify Starter Template (nextjs-reactquery-graphql)

-This is an example front-end for the conference example app.
-It uses nextjs, react-query, tailwind, and nhost as a backend (authentication, postgres database, graphql api.)
+This is an example front-end for the multi-conference example app created with Nhost.
+It uses Next.js, React-Query, Tailwind, and Nhost as a backend (authentication, postgres database, graphql api) and Netlify to host the front-end.
 This is an example front-end for the confere example app.
 It uses nextjs, react-query, tailwind, and nhost as a backend (authentication, postgres database, graphql api).

 - [Getting Started](#getting-started)
 - [Deploy to Nhost](#deploy-to-nhost)

 ## Getting Started

-<details><summary><h4>Steps for setting up local development</h4></summary>
+<details><summary><h6>Steps for setting up local development</h6></summary>

 <p>
 1. Clone the repository